ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 Previously Socket interface contained methods that can directly accept DNS names and port numbers and do the resolving internally.
 These APIs are not recommended as they might hide problems in DNS system.

 Recommended way is to use [DNS resolver](dns-resolver.html) to convert symbolic names to IP addresses.
-Following example shows how to use DNS in Mbed OS
+The following example shows how to use DNS in Mbed OS:

 ```
 NetworkInteface *net;    // Initialized elsewhere